pants4robots/marten/documentation/documentation/documents/diagnostics.md

 ## Previewing the PostgreSQL Query Plan

 Marten has a helper to find and preview the [PostgreSQL EXPLAIN plan](http://www.postgresql.org/docs/9.5/static/using-explain.html) for a Linq query.
-Our hope is that this will be a valuable aid to teams who need face performance problems while using Marten.
+Our hope is that this will be a valuable aid to teams who face performance problems while using Marten.
 The syntax for fetching the EXPLAIN plan for the Linq query from the previous section is shown below:

 <[sample:preview_linq_explain_plan]>